-There are many checkpoints for validating the open source package before it makes its way to the website for customer and/or public consumption.
-And additional validation is required after source code becomes publicly available.
-Below we outline the pre- and post- distribution process.
+There are many checkpoints for validating the open source packages before they make their way to the website for public consumption.
+Moreover, validation is required after source code becomes publicly available.
+Below we outline the checklist of the pre- and post- distribution process.